tomalbrc/camera-obscura/Readme.md

 ## How it works:

-The game assets are downloaded from mojangs servers and read to render the world using a raytracing.
+The game assets are downloaded from mojangs servers and read to render the world using raytracing.
 When the render is done, a Map item with the image is created or a png is saved to the `renders` folder.